+In the drive, MU's Jon Lockett carried the ball on ten of the 15 plays for the bulk of his 28 yards gained in the game.
+He was in the game for Tracey who left at the beginning of the fourth quarter.

+Toledo opened the scoring in the game with a 31 yard scoring pass from quarterback Gene Swick to tight end Don Seymour with less than three minutes gone in the first quarter.
+The touchdown came on the Rockets first possession

-picked up 163 yards in 25 carries McCoy's winning field goal was made possible when the He sat out the last quarter because as he termed it, "I just Herd put together a drive from its own 30.
-The drive started they fumbled the ball away on two consecutive series.
-On the first series Jim Wulf fumbled at midfield and then after the defense held,Lockett, in the game for the first time, fumbled a pitch by Oliver and Toledo recovered.
-On the Rocket's possession, the MU defense forced a fumble and the Herd was on its way to it s first score.
+Marshall lost scoring attempts in the first quarter when they fumbled the ball away on two consecutive series.
+On the first series Jim Wulf fumbled at midfield and then after the defense held, Lockett, in the game for the first time, fumbled a pitch by Oliver and Toledo recovered.
+On the Rocket's possession, the MU defense forced a fumble and the Herd was on its way to it s first

 Cornerback Charlie Henry recovered the Toledo fumble on the Marshall 26 and the MU offense drove 74 yards in ten plays with Oliver going in for the score on a keeper around left end.

-Toledo came back ten minutes later on a drive that started on the Marshall 49 and took the ball into the end zone 13 plays later on a run around left end by Jim Massey, a native of Hurricane.
-The Rockets went into the locker room with a 14-7 lead at the half.
+Toledo came back ten minutes later on a drive that started on the Marshall 49 and took the ball into the end zone 13 plays later on a run around left end by Jim Massey, a

+PIZZA BREAD

+SUBMARINES

+And Featuring

+All of Dwight's Famous Sandwiches

+DWIGHT'S COFFEE SHOP

+Open 10 a.m. till 11:30 p.m.